rishannp/Nonstationary-Motor-Imagery-Datasets/README.md

-# Motor-Imagery-EEG-Dataset-Repository-
+# Multi-session Nonstationary Datasets for Motor Imagery (MI) BCIs.
+The majority of datasets we use are NOT apt in their usage for research into the nonstationarity problem.
+We require not only end users, but TRULY multi-session datasets over 2/3 sessions with sufficient temporal spacing.

-A compilation of unique datasets which can be used in endeavors that contribute to the mitigation of non-stationarity in EEG Motor Imagery BCI's.
+This work is a compilation of unique datasets which can be used in endeavors that contribute to the mitigation of non-stationarity in EEG Motor Imagery BCI's.
 Any of the papers with ** or bold are from my understanding a holy grail in this space and should be priortized.